Bankers Factoring only uses Soft Pull Credit Inquiry on your Factoring Application.

 What is a hard credit pull or inquiry?

-A hard credit pull, also known as a “hard inquiry,” is when a company requests your credit report from one or more of the three major credit bureaus (Equifax, Experian, and TransUnion) to determine whether you are eligible for specific products.
+A hard credit pull, or a “hard inquiry,” is when a company requests your credit report from one or more of the three major credit bureaus (Equifax, Experian, and TransUnion) to determine whether you are eligible for specific products.

 A hard inquiry typically occurs when you apply for a loan (such as buying a car or house).
-Still, it can also happen if you use it for something that does not require an actual loan—like opening up a new line of credit on an existing account.
+However, it can also happen if you use the money for something that does not require an actual loan—like opening up a new line of credit on an existing account.

 Financial institutions usually initiate hard inquiries, and card issuers must verify your financial history before approving any deals with you.
 They may also check to see if there have been any problems with your previous loan or credit card.
 Hard credit inquiries drop your score under most credit scoring models.